Geordan Murphy (Head Coach of Leicester Tigers)

 Dai Young (Wasps director of rugby)

-Wasps problems have come from a number of places over the past couple of seasons, one main area is the loss of key players.
+Wasps problems have come from a number of places over the past couple of seasons, one of the main areas is the loss of key players.
 Nathan Hughes, Danny Cipriani, Christian Wade, Elliot Daly and Willie le Roux are just a handful of top-quality players to have left Wasps in recent times.
 These players have not been adequately replaced either and their full strength starting 15 looks significantly weaker than it did two seasons ago when they were Premiership finalists.

 Injuries have been another downfall of Wasps in recent years, 2017 player of the season Jimmy Gopperth was injured almost all of the 2018/19 season and Dan Robson and Thomas Young have all struggled for minutes.